Southern Yakutia (Sakha)

 while with the idea of becoming a professional boxer, that is, until Hitler

-invaded the Soviet Union, forcing me to put that thought to rest as the entire
+invaded the Soviet Union, and I was forced to put that thought to rest as the

 Taidje nodded again to show that he understood.
 “Still, I